Chassis Intruded Fatal Error System Halted: How to Fix

 - Insert the battery again, but make sure that it’s inserted properly.

 - Connect to the AC outlet and start your PC.

-Note: The above represents the battery method to clear CMOS, and the same can also be achieved using the jumper method as well.
+The above represents the battery method to clear CMOS, and the same can also be achieved using the jumper method.

 However, it can be a bit more tricky and is best done under the supervision of a hardware specialist if you aren’t too comfortable with the motherboard and its components.